We use our proprietary methodology to produce these rankings. Learn more →

 Ranking Methodology:

-Factors that went into the ranking: academics, cost, career prospects in the gaming industry, cutting edge technological instruction, a track record of graduates making an impact in commercial video games, and proximity to game design epicenters.
+Factors that went into the ranking: academic influence, cost, career prospects in the gaming industry, cutting edge game design instruction, and a track record of graduates making an impact in commercial video games.
+For further ranking details, see our ranking methodology page.

 1.